 Estrogen is a steroid compound hormone that is made up of three separate forms of the hormone; estradiol, estrone, and estriol.
 Each hormone type is produced in a different way and used for a different purpose.
 The theory that surrounds the production of these three estrogen hormones is complex; it explains what happens once a woman reaches menopause and her estrogen production drastically slows down.

 Estrogen, the three forms it takes and their unique roles, is a complex and difficult concept.
 It is important to remember that all three are under the same hormone type, so technically, they work together to regulate the sexual reproductive system within the body.
 If the estrogen levels become unbalanced, whether it is during perimenopause or prior to this, it can cause the body to react in some strange and distressing ways.
-To find out more about hormonal imbalance and how to treat it, follow this link.
+To find out more about estrogen production, hormonal imbalance and how to treat it, follow the link below.

 The importance of estrogen cannot be understated.
 When women go through an imbalance of their estrogen and progesterone hormones, they will experience many (...)

 Estrogen is a steroidal sex hormone that is produced in the ovaries, the placenta during pregnancy, the adrenal cortex, and the testes.
 It controls many fu (...)

 Estrogen is a complex group of compounds that is comprised of three elements.
 These estrogens are known as: estrone, estradiol, and estriol.
 Such estrogen (...)

 A better understanding of how your body works will help you cope with hormonal fluctuations.